sealmove/binarylang/README.rst

    - the ``e`` symbol for getting the last element read in a repetition
    - the ``i`` symbol for current index in a repetition
    - the ``s`` symbol for accessing the bitstream
+   - the ``p`` symbol for getting the currect parsing position in bytes

 These might conflict with your variables or fields, so you shouldn't use them for something else.